1jour1vin

 About the estate:

-This wine estate, whose existence has been documented since the 10th century, became the property of the Carthusian monks of La Verne in 1588.
-In 1855, Horace Vernet, official painter to Napoleon III, acquired it and built a château on the site.
-In 1920, it was bought by the Faré family, who still own the property today.
-They relaunched bottling at the estate in 2010 and in 2018 entrusted the management of its 65 hectares of vines to Julie Barneau and Christophe Deffilippi.
+This vineyard, whose existence has been documented since the 16th century, became the property of the Carthusian Fathers of La Verne in 1588.
+In 1855, Horace Vernet, the official painter to Napoleon III, acquired it and built a château on the estate.
+In 1920, it was purchased by the Faré family, who still own the property today.
+They resumed bottling at the estate in 2010 and, in 2018, entrusted the management of its 65 hectares of vineyards to Julie Barneau and Christophe Deffilippi.

 Paris General Agricultural Competition